tj/luna/Readme.md

 ## Inspiration

  Luna's inspiration comes from bits of many languages that I have worked work as I aim for the minimalism and performance of [Lua](http://www.lua.org/), elegance of Steve Dekorte's [io](http://www.iolanguage.com/), and bits of syntax inspired by Python (whitespace) and Ruby (low precedence `not`, `**` etc).
+Luna's reactor is of course, inspired by the fantastic work of Ryan Dahl, and the entire community of [nodejs](http://nodejs.org).

 ## License